mtahah/labs/skill_7_Docker/lab_enhanced_docker_networks.md

 - Understanding of container lifecycle management

 ## Lab Environment Setup
-**Al Nafi Cloud Machines**: This lab uses Al Nafi's pre-configured Linux-based cloud machines with Docker pre-installed.
+Linux-based cloud machines with Docker pre-installed.
 Simply click Start Lab to access your ready-to-use environment.
 No need to build your own VM or install Docker manually.

 Your lab environment includes:
 - **Ubuntu 20.04 LTS** with Docker Engine installed